stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 ### Event functions (Start, Update, Execute, etc)

-In Unity®, you work with MonoBehaviours with Start(), Update(), and other methods.
+In Unity®, you work with MonoBehaviours using Start(), Update(), and other methods.

 Instead of MonoBehaviours, Stride has three types of scripts: SyncScript, AsyncScript, and StartupScript.
 For more information, see [Types of script](../scripts/types-of-script.md).